A Week of Creativity, Exploration, and Renewal

 On O‘ahu's North Shore.
 All writers and artists welcome.

-November 25-26, 2023, we hold a mini-retreat for writers & artists.
+In November, we hold a mini-retreat for writers & artists.

 In the Hawaiian language, Mokulē‘ia means “a place of abundance.”
 The mission of Camp Mokulē‘ia is to offer a sacred place for reflection, gathering, and play.
 The mission of the retreat is to welcome writers of fiction, nonfiction, poetry, essays, and memoir and to foster an exchange in two directions—between islanders and visitors, published writers and budding writers, Native Hawaiian artistry and mainstream publishing.
 We are dedicated to providing rich resources for artists at the lowest possible cost.